3sannasia/Smart-Vacation-Planner/README.md

 Tests are located in /base/tests.
 To run tests, make sure you are in the /base/build directory and run "make test && ./test"

 We mainly test for four components of our project, correct data parsing and storage of routes and airport data, correct graph storage and edge distance calculations, complete graph traversal of breadth-first search algorithm.
+We additionally check for incomplete data and if an airport cannot be found.
 For more info on what we are testing, please check out the comments in the /base/tests directory!

 # Documents (Written Report, Project Proposal, Team Contract)
 These are located in /Documents